EASIER FOR YOU. SAME TAILORED BEDROCK FIT.

 - Finally, turn your bike around, so the non-drive side is facing out.
 Move the ruler to the non-drive side of the frame, and take a third photo from the same vantage point as the first.
 Check for quality.

 - THE BETTER YOUR PHOTOS, THE BETTER YOUR FRAME BAG WILL FIT.

 - Send all three photos to firstname.lastname@example.org and include your name, contact number, and order number.
 We will take a look at what you've sent, and if we have any questions, we will be in touch via email.
 Otherwise, we'll get to work on your frame bag, and you'll receive a tailored-fit custom frame bag, ready to head out for adventure!

-- If you're old school and would rather just send a posterboard template in the mail, you can do that too.
+- If you're old school and would rather just send a posterboard template in the mail, you can do that too (although not if you want a bolt-on bag).
 Instructions here.